Terelld/terells-capstone/README.md

-# BandMate
+# BandMate - Connect, Collab, Create

-Bandmate is social media application that allows musicians to create profiles, connect with one another and create bands!
-The app is designed to make it easier to interact with other creatives and provide a space for music centered community.
+Welcome to Bandmate, the ultimate social media application designed exclusively for musicians and music enthusiasts!
+Bandmate is here to revolutionize the way musicians connect, collaborate, and create music together.
+Whether you're a solo artist looking to form a band or simply seeking like-minded individuals to share your musical journey with, Bandmate is your go-to platform.

 # Screenshot